Blog Post

 WebAssembly at PSPDFKit

 We recently released PSPDFKit for Web 2017.5, the first version of our web framework that supports standalone rendering, i.e. on the client without a daemon running on a server.
-To completely avoid a server component that can read the PDF, we worked hard to compile our 500,000 LOC C++ core to WebAssembly and asm.js.
+To completely avoid a server component that can read a PDF, we worked hard to compile our 500,000 LOC C++ core to WebAssembly and asm.js.
 It’s extremely important to us that we can reuse the PDF-rendering code across all our modern platforms, because PDF rendering is hard to get right.
 Our shared core gives us the same low-level rendering and parsing of PDF documents everywhere and allows us to fully focus on one PDF engine.

 The new PSPDFKit for Web now also includes four artifacts that are available next to pspdfkit.js and pspdfkit.css: